Nature's Platform

 Frequently Asked Questions

-1. How is Nature's Platform different from "toilet footstools" like the Welles Step or the Life Step or the Health Step?
+1. How is Nature's Platform different from "toilet footstools" like the Welles Step, the Life Step, the Health Step or the Squatty Potty?

 2. I have no problems with elimination.
 Why should I use the squatting position?